roytang/blog/content/post/2008/05/regionals-2008.md

 Well, if it's one thing I've learned during the past few weeks of mediocre performances: it's usually not worth to keep going after taking two losses.
 Playing today might very well have been a mistake; if I didn't have trading meetups set for the day, I probably wouldn't have gone at all.
 It was 4 PM and there were six more rounds to go, I wasn't going to bother.

 Will I make it to Nationals this year?
 I don't know -- the ratings cutoff is still a month away, and I'm only two 5-2 finishes away from making it (assuming I didn't lose too much today).
-In any case, time to focus on block constructed for GPTs&#8230;
+In any case, time to focus on block constructed for GPTs...

  [1]: http://roytang.net/magic/2006/06/magic-regionals-2006/
  [2]: http://http://roytang.net/magic/2007/06/magic-regionals-2007/